Skip to main content

 Notice Period in Malta

-If an employment contract is terminated within the first month of the probationary period, there is no obligation to pay severance or any remaining portion of the salary for the unelapsed period.
-However, once an employee has completed one month of service, a one-week notice period is required.
+If an employment contract is terminated within the first month of the probationary period, there is no obligation to give notice.
+However, once an employee has completed one month of service during probation, a one-week notice period is required.

 The notice period, as stipulated by Maltese law, is based on the length of an employee’s continuous service:

-While Maltese law does not mandate severance pay beyond the wages due for the notice period, employers or trade unions may often offer or negotiate severance payments in particular circumstances.
+While Maltese law does not generally mandate severance pay beyond wages due for the notice period, employers or trade unions may offer or negotiate severance payments in particular circumstances.

 Employees vs Independent Contractors